Agriculture

 Advantages of Biofertilizers

-The importance of biofertilizers ranges from improvement in soil quality to protecting the plant from disease.
+The importance of biofertilizers ranges from improving soil quality to protecting plants from disease.
 Thus, some of the advantages are:

 • They cost less and are eco-friendly.